RichieGarafola/Housing_Price_Sentiment_Advisor/Project 2/README.md

 - Lastly for our _Data Analytics_ we used **Facebook Prophet** for Machine Learning on Index and Mortgage rates: SVM, ADABoostClassifier, Decision Tree Classifier, Passive Aggressive Classifier

 ## Professional Subjective Opinion

 Based on our findings using the ***Non-Biased (not ffill) Data Points*** we for told about a ***Market Crash*** in the coming **2023 Year**.
 Our findings were based on the ***Non-Biased (not ffill) Data Points***.
 First we did not understand why we got this, this point we had figured it was due to insufficent data points.
 This is where we used the _ffill_ to get more data point but with the increase of data points we had a more _biased_ data set.
 With the new dataset we had a total opposite outcome.
 **Mortage Rates** along with the ___Housing Prices___ have an inverse correlation as shown in the **NonBiased** data set.
 When __Mortgage Rates__ are high we can see that Housing prices are lower.
 There are only 2 states Illinois and Georiga that are Lower then the **US National Benchmark**, While only having data for select states we see that the other 10 states in our **nonbiased** dataset are higher then the US Benchmark.
-Overall we group 2 see that there is going to be a correction this upcoming ***March of 2023***

 A more detailed synopsis of our findings can be found in the provided slide deck: https://github.com/RichieGarafola/Project2_Housing_Price_Sentiment_Advisor/blob/main/Project%202/Project%202%20Housing%20Price.pdf